brent-c-mills/idol/README.md

 	Create:  Idol is currently able to create Idols.
 	Delete:  Idol is able to safely and easily delete existing Idols.
 	List:  Idol is currently able to list all stored Idols.
+	Package:  Idol is able to package itself for deployment on remote systems (including all generated Idols).
 	Test:  Idol is able to run automated tests against any stored Idol.
 		Idol first attempts hash matches.
 Failing this, it runs a full battery of tests.
 		This saves time over traditional BATS workflow.

-**PLANNED FUNCTIONALITY:**

-	Package:  Idol will be able to package itself for deployment on remote systems (including all generated Idols).

 **CURRENT IDOL TESTS:**